PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

         at once so that students can focus on the ones that you want.
         Students have been entering 1-3 papers per week, once we get closer to 3-5, the min/max should change.
-    -   Choose papers the papers that are the most data rich.
+    -   Choose papers that are the most data rich.
 2. For each paper, use comment bubbles, notes field, and highlighter to
     indicate:
 * Name(s) of traits to be collected